 Custom painted canvas shoes make THE BEST gifts!

-I purchased the black slip-on shoes at Walmart….and the white lace-up shoes at Target.
-I prefer the ones from Target but they didn’t have the sizes I needed for my clients.
+I purchased the black slip-on shoes at Walmart and the white lace-up shoes at Target.
+The ones from Target are preferred but they didn’t have the sizes I needed for my clients.
 These were painted for a one-year-olds first birthday party….and would be worn by the mom, grandma, and aunt of the birthday boy.

 Blueberries….raspberries…..but NO muffins!

-Lots of cute lions…..the theme of the party
+Lots of cute lions…..which was the theme of the party.

 Step-by-step: painted canvas shoes

 1. Draw your design

 If your shoes are white….draw your design pencil first and then with sharpie…..and then fill in with paint as if coloring with a coloring book.